6 Metamorphic Rocks

 - Describe the role of hydrothermal metamorphism in forming mineral deposits and ore bodies

 Metamorphic rocks (meta=change and morphos=form) are one of the three rocks in the rock cycle and represent material that has been changed due to heat, pressure, and/or fluids.
-The rock cycle shows that both igneous and sedimentary rocks can become metamorphic rocks, metamorphic rocks can themselves be re-metamorphosed.
-This is due to the fact that metamorphism is ultimately caused by plate tectonic motion, so if a sedimentary rock is buried underground to great depths by slow plate motions, the rock could be constantly metamorphosed, in a conceptual way tracking the plate tectonic process that is causing the metamorphism.
+The rock cycle shows that both igneous and sedimentary rocks can become metamorphic rocks.
+And metamorphic rocks themselves can be re-metamorphosed.
+Metamorphism is ultimately caused by plate tectonic motion, so in a conceptual way, metamorphic rocks are the history books of past plate tectonic processes.
 This is why metamorphic rocks are important.
-They can record how long-term, deep-seated tectonic processes that shape our planet work from a view inside the Earth a very long time ago .
+They can record how long-term tectonic processes shape our planet .